The Best Dubrovnik Itinerary: How to Spend Three Days in Dubrovnik

 While there are some wine samplers on the menu at D’Vino, I didn’t love them — instead, ask for a recommendation for something by the glass.
 If you like deep, spicy reds, I highly recommend Dingač, a specialty from the Peljesač peninsula.
 This is a very special varietal and my personal favorite Croatian wine.

 Grk and Pošip are two specialty whites from nearby Korčula.
-If you’re not going to Korčula on your Croatia trip, this is a good place to sample them (though be prepared to pay a lot more for Grk by the bottle).
-Malvasija is a lovely white from the Istria region.
+If you’re not visiting Korčula on your Croatia trip, this is a good place to sample them (though be prepared to pay a lot more for Grk by the bottle).
+Another option, Malvasija, is a lovely white from the Istria region.

 You’ve already covered the basics on your first day in Dubrovnik.
 Today I’m going to show you a few more special things, with two different outdoorsy options for the morning, plus the single most special dining experience you can have in all of Croatia.

-Even though this environment is the ocean, the waves are usually very small, and most tours are open to people with no kayaking experience.
+Even though this environment is the ocean, the waves around Dubrovnik are usually very small, and most tours are open to people with no kayaking experience.

-You have options: you can join a tour, or you can rent a kayak on your own.
-This kayaking tour starts at $35 and even includes a snorkeling break on a secluded beach!
-If you’re looking to rent, there are rental spots near the port and City Beach.
+You can choose to join a tour or you can rent a kayak on your own.
+This kayaking tour starts at $43 USD and even includes a snorkeling break on a secluded beach!
+If you’re looking to rent a kayak, there are rental spots near the port and City Beach.

 Lokrum Island is a good place to explore independently by kayak; you might want to consider that as a Day Three option instead.
 (More on that in the Day Three section.)

 NOTE: Know your physical limits.
 If you’re not in good shape, don’t join a tour that goes all the way to Lokrum Island, around, and back.
-You may prefer a more low-key tour, or you might just enjoy renting a kayak and paddling as your leisure.
-Talk to the tour leader about your concerns before you book it.
+You may prefer a more low-key tour, or you might just enjoy renting a kayak and paddling at your leisure.
+Talk to the tour leader about your concerns before you book.

 Even after kayaking in Antarctica, arguably the most badass thing I’ve ever done, I still tend to be the slowest kayaker in every group.